-Standard features include the LTE cellular module (with two antenna connectors - for main and diversity antenna), one Ethernet 10/100 port, one binary input, one binary output (I/O connector together with power connector), and two SIM card readers for 3 V and 1.8 V SIM cards.
-The router is supplied in a plastic casing.
+Standard features include the LTE cellular module (with three antenna connectors - for main, diversity and GPS antenna), two Ethernet 10/100 ports, one USB 2.0 Host port, two binary inputs, one output (I/O connector), and two SIM card readers for 3 V and 1.8 V SIM cards.
+The router also has microSD memory card reader that increases the router's storage space by up to 64 GB when using SDXC card or up to 32 GB when using SDHC cards.